Printed on 3/21/2023

 Introduces students to Industrial wiring methods along with the introduction to the principles Photovoltaics.
 Students will develop skills used to install generators, fire alarm systems and control circuit.
 Along with conduit bending and threading techniques, students will apply the proper NEC code requirements.

-• Intermediate Industrial Wiring
+• Industrial 2

 31-413-310